 - ü Majority Voting Standard for Directors with Director Resignation Policy.
-Our Bylaws include a majority vote standard for the election of directors.
+Our bylaws include a majority vote standard for the election of directors.
 Any incumbent director who fails to receive the required vote for re-election shall offer to resign from our Board of Directors. - ü Independent Board.
-Currently eight of our twelve directors are independent and all members serving on our committees are independent.
-If all of our nominees are elected at our Annual Meeting, then nine of our twelve directors will be independent. - ü Executive Sessions of the Board.
+Currently eight of our twelve directors are independent and all members serving on our committees are independent. - ü Executive Sessions of the Board.
 An executive session of independent directors is held following each Board meeting. - ü Lead Director.
 Our Lead Director (as defined below) ensures strong, independent leadership and oversight of our Board of Directors by, among other things, presiding at executive sessions in connection with every Board meeting. - ü Board Evaluations.
 Our Nominating and Corporate Governance Committee oversees annual evaluations of our Board and its committees, including separate committee self-evaluations. - ü Regular Succession Planning.
 A high priority is placed on regular succession planning for our senior management. - ü Risk Oversight by Full Board and Committees.
 A principal function of our Board is to oversee risk assessment and risk management related to our business.
 Oversight for specific areas of risk exposure is delegated to our Board committees. - ü Code of Ethics.
 A robust code of ethics is in place for our directors, officers and employees and a supplementary code of ethics is in place specifically for our Chief Executive Officer and senior financial officers. - ü Sustainability.
-We strive to conduct our business in a socially responsible manner that balances consideration of environmental and social issues with creating long-term value for our Company and our stockholders. - ^u No Over-boarding.
+We strive to conduct our business in a socially responsible manner that balances consideration of environmental and social issues with creating long-term value for our Company and our stockholders. - u No Over-boarding.
 Under our written governance policy non-management directors may not serve on more than four public company boards including our Company's and management directors may not serve on more than three public company boards including our Company's.
 For the last several years, to ensure new independent directors are able to devote the necessary time and effort to their important role, the Nominating and Corporate Governance Committee, however, has required a commitment from new independent directors that they agree not to serve on more than three public boards including our Company's.